-Bonneau Ursula Morrison McGillvray House — McClellanville, South Carolina
+Bonneau Ursula Morrison McGillivray House — McClellanville, South Carolina

-This home looking out onto Jeremy Creek was built around 1920 for Bonneau Ursula Morrison McGillivray (1877-1945), daughter of Richard Tillia Morrison, II and his wife Eliza Abigail Toomer.
-Morrison was one of McClellanville’s founding developers.
-He and town namesake Archibald McClellan subdivided plantations – Jeremy Plantation and Pointe Plantation – and sold the lots to wealthy planters for summer homes.
-After the Civil War, many former planters permanently moved into burgeoning villages such as McClellanville to start businesses.
+This McCellanville home, which overlooks Jeremy Creek, was built in 1899 (1) for Bonneau Ursula Morrison McGillivray (1877-1945), daughter of Richard Tillia Morrison, II and his wife, Eliza Abigail Toomer.
+Morrison was one of McClellanville’s founding fathers.
+He and town namesake Archibald McClellan subdivided their plantations – Jeremy Plantation and Pointe Plantation, respectively – and sold the lots to wealthy planters for summer homes.
+After the Civil War, many former planters permanently moved into burgeoning villages such as McClellanville to restart their lives as merchants.

 The Bonneau Ursula Morrison McGillivray House has undergone at least two restorations, one in 1950 and another in 2007, and remains a private residence.
 It is listed in the National Register as part of the McClellanville Historic District: